Jean Lapierre: Opposition

 Lapierre retained his position as Quebec lieutenant for the 2006 election.
 He was personally re-elected without much difficulty, though with a reduced margin.
 But, the Liberals lost power in the campaign, falling from 21 to 13 seats in Quebec.
 They were surpassed by the Conservatives in the popular vote.

-Paul Martin resigned as parliamentary leader on election night, and as party leader a month later.
+Paul Martin resigned as parliamentary leader on election night and as party leader a month later.
 Interim successor Bill Graham appointed Lapierre to his shadow cabinet as Industry critic.

-Lapierre was neutral at the 2006 Liberal leadership election, where Stéphane Dion was elected Liberal leader.
+Lapierre was neutral in the 2006 Liberal leadership election, by which Stéphane Dion was elected Liberal leader.
 Lapierre afterwards planned to announce that he would not run for re-election in Outremont, saying that his "commitment was to Mr. Martin for one mandate."
 Lapierre commented that Dion was the first leader not to have to cope with a divided party, after decades of infighting between Trudeau/Turner and Chrétien/Martin.

 Return to broadcasting

-On January 11, 2007, Lapierre announced that he would retire from political office at the end of the month.
-He did so on January 28, 2007.
+On 11 January 2007, Lapierre announced that he would retire from political office at the end of the month.
+He did so on 28 January 2007.

 He started work as a political analyst with Quebec television network TVA and Montreal radio station 98.5 FM.
 He co-hosted a political show with reporter Paul Larocque: Larocque-Lapierre.
 He was also political commentator for CJAD and FM 98.5 radio in Montreal, and FM 93 in Quebec city.
 He contributed regularly to Power Play and Question Period on the CTV network.

 In 2014, Lapierre was coauthor with Chantal Hébert of the non-fiction book The Morning After: The 1995 Quebec Referendum and the Day that Almost Was.
 It was a shortlisted nominee for the 2015 Shaughnessy Cohen Prize for Political Writing.

 Death

-On March 29, 2016, Jean Lapierre died in a plane crash short of the airport in the Magdalen Islands.
-All seven travelers on board died, including his wife Nicole Beaulieu, sister Martine Lapierre, and brothers Marc and Louis Lapierre.
+On 29 March 2016, Jean Lapierre died in a plane crash short of the airport in the Magdalen Islands.
+All seven travellers on board died, including his wife Nicole Beaulieu, sister Martine Lapierre, and brothers Marc and Louis Lapierre.
 The family was en route to the funeral of Lapierre's father, Raymond C. Lapierre, who had died a few days earlier.
-All of the Lapierre family members were honored in a service at Les Îles-de-la-Madeleine in early April.
+All of the Lapierre family members were honoured in a service at Les Îles-de-la-Madeleine in early April.
 They are survived by Marie-Anne and Jean-Michel Lapierre, children of Jean and his first wife, Gabrielle Choinière; and Lucie Lapierre, Raymond's widow.

-Lapierre and Beaulieu were given a funeral at Saint-Viateur d'Outremont church in Montreal on April 16, 2016, attended by extended family, friends, political and broadcasting colleagues, and dignitaries including Prime Minister Justin Trudeau and his wife Sophie Gregoire Trudeau.
+Lapierre and Beaulieu were given a funeral at Saint-Viateur d'Outremont church in Montreal on 16 April 2016, attended by extended family, friends, political and broadcasting colleagues, and dignitaries including Prime Minister Justin Trudeau and his wife Sophie Gregoire Trudeau.
 His daughter Marie-Anne Lapierre gave the eulogy.